-65. Agriculture sector is not specifically targeted in this regulation.
-Banks are still free to choose which sectors they will finance under UMKM.
-The details of Bank Indonesia UMKM regulation as follows:
+66. The agriculture sector is not specifically targeted in this regulation.
+Banks are free to determine which sectors they will finance under UMKM.
+The details of Bank Indonesia UMKM regulation are as follows:

-Micro Enterprises Small Enterprises Medium Enteprises Maximum net worth of IDR 50 million, excluding land and building for the enterprise; or Maximum annual sales revenue IDR 300 million Net worth of more than IDR 50 million but maximum is IDR 500 million, excluding land and building for the enterprise; or Annual sales revenue more than IDR 300 million but maximum is IDR 2.5 billion million but maximum is IDR 10 billion, excluding land and building for the enterprise; or
+Micro Enterprises Small Enterprises Medium Enterprises Maximum net worth of IDR 50 million, excluding land and building for the enterprise; or Maximum annual sales revenue IDR 300 million Net worth of more than IDR 50 million but maximum is IDR 500 million, excluding land and building for the enterprise; or Annual sales revenue more than IDR 300 million but maximum is IDR 2.5 billion million but maximum is IDR 10 billion, excluding land and building for the enterprise; or